radiukpavlo/python-programming/06_Lesson_Tuples/lesson-06_tuples.md

 ```

+**Example:**

 ```py
 fruits = ('banana', 'orange', 'mango', 'lemon') del fruits
 ```

 🌕 You are so brave, you made it to this far.
-You have just completed day 6 challenges and you are 6 steps a head in to your way to greatness.
+You have just completed lesson 6 challenges and you are 6 steps a head in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

-## 💻 Exercises: Day 6
+## 💻 Exercises: Lesson 6

 ### Exercises: Level 1